Example Mapping: Making Stories Concrete

 Jas goes first: “Someone visits the site, picks a box, enters their card details, and they’re subscribed.”

-Lee nods but pushes back gently.
-“That’s a good start, but it’s abstract.
+Lee pushes back gently.
+“Who?
 Which box?
 What price?
+What happens so they know they’re subscribed?
 The more concrete the example, the more useful it is.
-Abstract examples hide assumptions.
-Concrete examples expose them.”
+Abstract examples hide assumptions.”

 Jas tries again: “OK.
 Sarah visits the site, picks a small box at $25 a week, enters her Visa ending in 4242, and gets a confirmation with a delivery date of Thursday 2nd April.”